Catterwaul/tuple/Sources/Documentation.docc/Instance Methods.md

 ##

 Some of the functions in this package should be considered "instance methods".
-If tuples could be extended, these "methods" would incorporate dot syntax.
+If tuples were a named type, we could extend them with real methods that  incorporate dot syntax.

 For example, to add 1 to a tuple of integers, we'd *like* to be able to write: